gatsbyjs/gatsby/docs/docs/how-to/styling/tailwind-css.md

 }
 ```

-4. Use `twin.macro` to create your styled component
+4. Use `twin.macro` to create your styled component.

 ```jsx:title=src/pages/index.js
 import React from "react"